Impact of gender on the formation and outcome of mentoring relationships in academic research: Discussion

-We offer preliminary evidence of greater attrition for trainees of women mentors.
-Controlling for mentor's academic achievements reduces this disparity, but has a minimal impact on the disparity between male and female trainees.
-Future research could test whether additional covariates of gender affect retention in academia.
-For example, trainees of male and female mentors may be judged differently, even if the mentors have similar qualifications, consistent with the the general picture of gender bias in academia \cite{valian_beyond_2005, moss-racusin_science_2012} (but see \citealp{williams_national_2015}).
-Male and female mentors' social networks may differ in gender composition, as suggested by analyses of co-authorship \cite{holman_researchers_2019, alshebli_preeminence_2018}, or in other features such as size.
+Future research could test whether additional covariates of mentor gender affect retention in academia.
+For example, trainees of men and women mentors may be judged differently, even if the mentors have similar qualifications, consistent with the the general picture of gender bias in academia \cite{valian_beyond_2005, moss-racusin_science_2012} (but see \cite{williams_national_2015}).
+Men and women mentors' social networks may differ in gender composition, as suggested by analyses of co-authorship \cite{holman_researchers_2019, alshebli_preeminence_2018}, or in other features such as size.
 Finally, gender differences in self-promotion styles (e.g. self-citation and use of positive language to describe research results) may be imitated by trainees \cite{king_men_2017, lerchenmueller_gender_2019}.

-Mentor gender effects on retention are not statistically significant for women graduate students considered alone, except in the case of transition from Ph.D. student to postdoctoral scholar.
-Thus our results do not suggest a penalty for the careers of women that work with women Ph.D. mentors: instead, they simply indicate that this pairing does not in itself improve the odds that the student will go on to mentor others.
-This finding is compatible with evidence that contact with female role models has positive effects on women's persistence in STEM careers at stages prior to graduate school \cite{dennehy_female_2017, hernandez_inspiration_2020}.
+Several studies that have documented positive effects of same-gender mentoring for women students are compatible with our specific result.
+In particular, our findings are compatible with evidence that contact with women role models has positive effects on women's persistence in STEM careers at stages prior to graduate school \cite{dennehy_female_2017, hernandez_inspiration_2020}.
 Our results are also compatible with evidence that women's careers benefit from a social network that includes women during graduate education \cite{yang_networks_2019}.
 Our results differ from a recent study that found higher continuation rates among women in chemistry that work with women Ph.D. mentors, after controlling for students' research productivity \cite{gaule_advisor_2018}.
-However, our general finding that differences between male and female mentors are reduced after controlling for access to resources is consistent with a recent preprint on gender and research productivity \cite{yu_effect_2021}.
+However, our general finding that apparent differences between men and women mentors are reduced after controlling for status is consistent with a recent preprint on gender and research productivity \cite{yu_effect_2021}.
+We view such results, like our own, as reason to work for equity in institutional support for women mentors in academia.